College Work Study Guide for the Off-Campus Employers

 - Maintain earnings and hours worked to assure that students do not exceed the amount of their award.
 The employing department must pay 100% of all earnings beyond the work study award.
 A reallocation will be initiated by the Financial Aid Accountant to transfer funds back to the Work Study cost center.

-- Notify the Office of Financial Aid of new hires and terminations with the reason and last day of employment.
+- Notify the Office of Financial Aid of new hires by completing the College Work Study Employment Form and terminations with the reason and last day of employment.

 - Budget funds in the cost center for college work study and non-college work study employees.